Unlock the Cognitive Benefits of Drawing: From Stress Relief to Enhanced Focus

 Drawing can also be a great way to connect with others who share your passion for art.
 If drawing is a social activity for you, such as attending a drawing class, it can help you to feel more connected and supported by others.
 This sense of connection and support can also contribute to improved self-esteem.

-10. Drawing can help you find your creative voice
+10. Drawing to find your creative voice

-11. Drawing can help improve self-control
+11. Drawing helps improve self-control

 Expressive arts therapies can enhance self-regulation in individuals of all ages who are experiencing distress or reactions from psychological trauma.